spamserv/oxidize/README.md

 ## Blockchain Project Development Roadmap

-A detailed checklist to track the progress of building out your blockchain project.
+A detailed checklist to track the progress:.

 ### ✅ Completed Milestones
 - [x] Implement blockchain structure with vector of blocks.